 Table of Contents

-Step 1 – Screen Tenant
+Step 1 – Gather the Tenant’s Information

 Once a tenant becomes an occupant within a property, it can be very hard to force (evict) a tenant to leave if they become a problem.
-Because of this, a tenant’s references, credit score and a background check must be performed before agreeing to a deal.
+Because of this, a tenant’s references, credit score, and a background check must be performed before agreeing to a deal.
 A rental application is used to collect information in order to screen the tenant.

-Step 3 – Allow Occupancy
+Step 3 – Allow Occupancy and Collect Rent

 If the lease starts on the first of the month but the tenant is ready to move-in before the actual starting date, allow the tenant to move in and prorate the extra days.
 The prorated days should be added to the first month’s invoice.
 All tenants should be made aware if the property was built prior to 1978 and disclosure of lead-based paint should be known if there is an issue.

 Due to the nature of a short term monthly lease, the tenant will not be staying for long.
 It’s best to prepare ahead of time for when it comes time to move the tenant out of the property.
-Most States require 30 days notice (with a termination letter) when either a tenant or a landlord terminates a lease, allowing the other party to prepare for the transition.
+Most States require 30 days’ notice (with a termination letter) when either a tenant or a landlord terminates a lease, allowing the other party to prepare for the transition.
 If the tenant paid a security deposit prior to move-in, the deposit must be returned to the tenant no later than the required maximum time by your State (normally between 30-60 days).
 When a tenant fails to remove themselves and their belongings from the property, a notice to quit should be sent by certified mail as a final warning before the eviction process begins.